gristlekinginc/metsci-site-v2/docs/tutorial-basics/003-device-profiles.md

 ## Getting Started

-If you haven't already signed up for a console account [console.meteoscientific.com](https://console.meteoscientific.com) knock that out now.
-It's free to sign up, you get a few DC to test things out, and without an account none of the rest of this will make sense.
+If you haven't already signed up for a [MetSci Console account](https://console.meteoscientific.com), knock that out now.
+It's free to sign up, you get enough credits to test things out, and without an account none of the rest of this will make sense.

 ## Want to Watch?